ErwinTATP/blog/content/about.md

 2. [Pete Conrad](https://zh.wikipedia.org/wiki/%E7%9A%AE%E7%89%B9%C2%B7%E5%BA%B7%E6%8B%89%E5%BE%B7)

 ## Tifosi
-My wikipedia account actually started in order to complete Enzo Ferrari article on Chinese wikipedia.
+My Wikipedia account actually started in order to complete Enzo Ferrari article on Chinese Wikipedia.
 12 years later, the article is still unfinished, and the pathetic state of Scuderia Ferrari has quenched my mood on finishing that.

 Schumi didn't wake up for this.